MarcusSwe/AdvancedJavaSlutProj/README.md

 - player can room around rooms and pick up, drop and steal items from NPC
 - goal is to find key and correct room to win
 - save function that save all states of all object to file
+- using Streams to update arrays because obligatory course moment